zachmilan/zachmilan/README.md

 I have experience in hardware-software integration from coursework and personal projects (including PCB design and assembly) as well as strong communcation skills developed over the years working in a variety of roles.

-I am currently seeking full-time opportunities in firmware or hardware engineering as well as customer-facing roles such as Field Application Engineering (FAE) or technical sales.
+I am currently seeking full-time opportunities in firmware or hardware engineering as well as customer-facing roles such as Field Application Engineering (FAE) or Technical Sales Engineering.
 However, I am open to working outside the realm of those titles as I believe many jobs are sufficiently interesting and provide an environment to learn something new.

 I enjoy working with people, asking questions, and understanding the 'why' behind things.
 I believe I can be an asset to any team that hires me.
 If you would like to reach out about a potential opportunity, please email me at zmilan@umich.edu.